James Gregory (actor): Career

 After his appearance as the McCarthyistic Senator Iselin in The Manchurian Candidate (1962), Gregory starred in the film PT 109 (1963) with Cliff Robertson.
 He played Dean Martin's spy boss MacDonald, in the Matt Helm film series; in the original Star Trek series in the episode "Dagger of the Mind" (1966), as Dr. Tristan Adams; and in the Elvis Presley film Clambake (1967).
 In the pilot movie for the 1968 Hawaii Five-O series, Gregory became the first actor to portray State Department official Jonathan Kaye, a recurring character on the series.

 Gregory portrayed Nick Hannigan on Detective School.
 He was a semiregular on the TV series Barney Miller as Deputy Inspector Frank Luger.
 His final acting credit was in a 1986 episode of Mr. Belvedere.

-Death
+Personal life and death

-Gregory died of natural causes in Sedona, Arizona, in 2002, aged 90.
-His wife, Anne Miltner, and he are interred together at the Sedona Community Cemetery.
+Gregory was married to Ann Miltner for 58 years.
+He died of natural causes on September 16, 2002, in Sedona, Arizona, aged 90.